Sanky18/L-T-EduTech-Hackathon-at-SHAASTRA-IITM/README.md

 3. Transfer Learning based DL framework would be appreciated
 ## Judging Metrics:
 Provide Precision, Recall and F1 score as Judging metrics
+1. Recall of the model is 1.00
+2. Precision of the model is 0.98
+3. F-Score is 0.99